Overnight (2003 film): Plot

-Duffy initially enjoys his new success, entertaining celebrities in his bar, dining at hotel restaurants, and moving into a production office where he holds teleconferences with major Hollywood producers.
-The movie deal quickly turns sour, largely due to Duffy's own arrogance and increasingly abusive behavior.
-Believing himself to be the next power-player in Hollywood, Duffy insults actors who are in consideration for The Boondock Saints (including Ethan Hawke, Keanu Reeves, and Kenneth Branagh, whose name Duffy repeatedly mispronounces before simply calling him "cunt"), as well as producers such as Jerry Bruckheimer.
-When the film fails to go into production as quickly as Duffy would like, he threatens to leave William Morris in favor of a rival agency, and alienates both Weinstein and his own production team through his abrasive behavior.
-Ultimately, Duffy receives word of rumors that Weinstein, one of the most powerful producers in Hollywood, has had him blacklisted.
+Duffy initially enjoys his new success, entertaining celebrities at his bar, dining at hotel restaurants, and moving into a production office where he holds teleconferences with major film producers.
+The movie deal quickly turns sour, largely due to his own arrogance and increasingly abusive behavior.
+Believing himself to be the next power-player in Hollywood, he is filmed insulting actors who are in consideration for roles in his film, including Ethan Hawke and Keanu Reeves.
+Duffy repeatedly mispronounces Kenneth Branagh's name, before simply calling him "cunt", and also disparages producers such as Jerry Bruckheimer.
+When the film fails to go into production as quickly as Duffy would like, he threatens to leave William Morris in favor of a rival agency, and alienates both Weinstein and his own production team through abrasive behavior.
+He later receives word of rumors that Weinstein has had him informally blacklisted.
 Miramax puts the film in turnaround, conference calls are refused, and soon Duffy is without any film industry contacts at all.

 Duffy's musical efforts are equally ill-fated.
-Famed guitarist Jeff "Skunk" Baxter expresses interest in producing The Brood, singling out lead vocalist Taylor for particular praise.
+Famed guitarist Jeff "Skunk" Baxter expresses interest in producing The Brood, singling out lead vocalist Taylor Duffy for particular praise.
 During recording sessions with Baxter and producer Ron Saint Germain, Duffy attempts to wrest control away from them, ignores any advice that contradicts his own opinions, and refuses to listen to Baxter's concerns about the band's heavy alcohol consumption.
 After being dropped by Maverick Records, Duffy and his band are signed to Atlantic Records.
 Renaming themselves The Boondock Saints, their debut CD sells only 690 copies, and they are dropped from the label shortly before disbanding.

-In 1998, Duffy is finally able to obtain financing for the film through Franchise Pictures, although it totals less than half of Miramax's offer.
+In 1998, Duffy is finally able to obtain financing for the film through Franchise Pictures, although the budget totals less than half of Miramax's offer.
 The Boondock Saints is promoted at the 1999 Cannes Film Festival, but all the major American distribution companies pass on it.
-The film manages to receive a limited release in five cities, but performs poorly and is pulled after a week before being released on DVD and VHS.
-On the night of the film's screening at the Palm Springs Film Festival, Duffy and producer Chris Brinker are almost killed by a car jumping the curb and speeding off; the car and its driver remain unidentified.
-Although positive reviews of the movie begin to spread via word-of-mouth and the film becomes a financial success, Duffy's contract with Franchise Films stipulates he cannot profit from the film's television, home media, or foreign sales.
+The film manages to receive a limited release in five cities, but performs poorly and is pulled from distribution after a week before being released on DVD and VHS.
+On the night of the film's screening at the Palm Springs International Film Festival, a car jumps the curb and collides with Duffy and producer Chris Brinker; neither are seriously injured, while the car and its driver remain unidentified.

+Although the film becomes a sleeper hit on home video, Duffy's contract with Franchise Films stipulates he cannot profit from the film's television, home media, or foreign sales.
 He eventually spends all of the money he earned from his film and record deals, his bar closes, and he is unable to secure any work in Hollywood within six years after the production of The Boondock Saints.